palmenhq/palmenhq.dev-archived/source/_posts/self-taught-ecc-guide-part-2-hands-on.md

   BIT STRING (520 bit) 0000010010100001111101100011000111010111111000011011011000100110000110…
 ```

-In the case of a NIST P-256 curve the bit string at the end is always also on octet string (but it can also be an "uneven" number of bits for other curves), and can thus be encoded as the following 65-byte (520/8) hex-string:
+In the case of a NIST P-256 curve, the bit string at the end is always also on octet string, but it can also be an "uneven" number of bits for other curves, and can, thus, be encoded as the following 65-byte (520/8) hex-string:

 ```txt
 04a1f631d7e1b62618d5733b2fbcfa7b2717a669228a95ed0a5c6f891cc2